 In what feels like another lifetime I used to play the piano.
 I wasn’t a fantastic pianist by any means, but I took piano lessons for over ten years.
 After playing piano for so long, I’m always fond of seeing pianos when I travel, whether that’s on the street, or in a museum.
 Luckily for me, the Musée des Instruments de Musique (French) Muziekinstrumentenmuseum (Dutch) or in English The Musical Instrument Museum (MIM) in Brussels has pianos, and a lot more.

 The MIM was the one museum I really wanted to visit on my short trip to Brussels.
 Established in 1877 the MIM is a museum that has thousands of musical instruments from around the world.
-There were instruments I’d heard of like pianos, guitars, cellos, etc. There were also instruments I’d never heard of before like a duda, and a an ocarina.
-Actually I’d heard of an ocarina before (from playing the video game Legends of Zelda: The Ocarina of Time).
+There were instruments I’d heard of like pianos, guitars, cellos, etc. There were also instruments I’d never heard of before like a duda and an ocarina.
+Actually, I’d heard of an ocarina before (from playing the video game Legends of Zelda: The Ocarina of Time).
 I thought the instrument was something made up for that game, but it’s a real thing.

 Have you been to a musical instrument museum before?
 What’s the craziest sounding instrument you’ve ever heard?